isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/unit_01_string_manipulation/02_wordle/_index.md

 ```
 {{< /expand >}}

-## Success Claim 4: Random Word
+## Success Crtieria 4: Random Word

-**Success Claim:** The game randomly selects a word from a list of possible words
+**Success Crtieria:** The game randomly selects a word from a list of possible words

 {{< expand "Tip" >}}